 Transaction Submission

-Transactions are sent through the same HTTP JSON-RPC endpoint using sendTransaction and simulateTransaction methods.
+Transactions are sent through the same HTTP JSON-RPC endpoint using sendTransaction and simulateTransaction.

 Endpoint

-Note: Traffic is not encrypted (plain HTTP).
-See the TLS Status note below.
+Note: Traffic is not encrypted because the shared endpoint currently uses plain HTTP.
+See TLS Status below.

 Submitting a Transaction